 - The surgical team will monitor your vital signs and other critical body functions.
 This occurs throughout the procedure and your recovery until you are alert, breathing effectively, and your vital signs are stable.

 What are the risks and potential complications of mastectomy?

-Any surgery involves risks and potential complications.
+As with all surgeries, a mastectomy involves risks and possible complications.
 Complications may become serious and life threatening in some cases.
-Complications can develop during the procedure or throughout your recovery.
+Complications can develop during surgery or recovery.

 General risks of surgery

 - Anesthesia reaction, such as an allergic reaction and problems with breathing